Sateeshkumar4425/Amazon-Sales-EDA/README.md

 2. Launch Jupyter Notebook:jupyter notebook

-3. Open the notebook and run all cells in order.
+3. Open the notebook and run all cells in order.'''

 👤 About Me